 An application uses the XRecordRegisterClients function to modify a previously created record context, by adding clients or modifying the recorded protocol, typically over its control connection to the X server.

+'''

-XRecordRegisterClients (Display display, XRecordContext context, int datum_flags, XRecordClientSpec clients, int nclients, XRecordRange ranges, int nranges)
+Status XRecordRegisterClients( display, context, datum_flags, clients, nclients, ranges, nranges);

+'''

 context Specifies the record context to modify.

 datum_flags Specifies whether detailed time or sequence info should be sent.